 The Scholarly Concentration program has 16 areas of study, including 8 foundation areas, and 8 application areas.
 All students must select one of the 8 foundation areas, which are designed to develop skills and tools that can be applied to important problems in health care.

 Each SC is interdepartmental and stretches across campus to incorporate different faculty and courses.
-The program is supported administratively by the Office of Medical Student Research and Scholarship (OMSRS) in the Office of Student Affairs (OSA).
+The program is supported administratively by the Office of Medical Student Research and Scholarship (OMSRS) in the Office of Medical Education (OME).
 Students receive direct guidance regarding their scholarly projects from their Faculty Project Advisors, and assistance with regards to how the SC fits with their overall academic progress and career goals.